The Input File

 nstep* = {uint+}

-The ǹstep keyword sets the total amount of MD steps to be performed within the next simulation run.
+keyword sets the total number of MD steps to be performed within this simulation run.

 Key